 Primary reasons for not allowing pets are the tight quarters we’ll be living in at first, effects of dogs and cats on the native wildlife, issue of purchasing dog and cat food (a non self-sustainable item), and potential issues with liability, pet conflict, etc. The pet issue is a huge one and has been thoroughly researched and discussed many times before coming to this decision.

 With this in mind we need Community Pioneers to come without pets and an understanding that the consensus conversation about pets will not happen until we are established and have been on the property for at least 120 days.
-At that point we will have four months under our belt, a better understanding of our living situation, food, each other, and can talk as a group about what we want to do about pets.
+At that point we will have four months under our belt, a better understanding of our living situation, food and each other, and can talk as a group about what we want to do about pets.

 The following concerns and solutions having been discussed already: